GStreamer/gstreamer/markdown/design/decodebin.md

       synchronously in relation to the order in which it arrived globally in the element (see 'Synchronous data pushing' below).

-    When woken up by the GCondition, the `GstTask` will try to push the next `GstBuffer`/`GstEvent` on the queue.
-If pushing the `GstBuffer`/`GstEvent` returns `GST_FLOW_NOT_LINKED`, then the
+    When woken up by the `GCondition`, the `GstTask` will try to push the next `GstBuffer`/`GstEvent` on the queue.
+If pushing returns `GST_FLOW_NOT_LINKED`, the associated queue is marked as `not-linked`.
-    associated queue is marked as 'not-linked'.
-If pushing the `GstBuffer`/`GstEvent` succeeded the queue will no longer be marked as 'not-linked'.
+    If pushing succeeds, the queue will no longer be marked as `not-linked`.

-    If pushing on all srcpads returns `GstFlowReturn` different from `GST_FLOW_OK`, then all the srcpads' tasks are stopped and subsequent pushes on sinkpads will return `GST_FLOW_NOT_LINKED`.
+    If pushing on all srcpads returns a `GstFlowReturn` different from `GST_FLOW_OK`, then all the srcpads' tasks are stopped and subsequent pushes on sinkpads will return `GST_FLOW_NOT_LINKED`.